-The Non-obviousness requirement for a patent is a complicated concept that has not been firmly established in patent law.
-The question of what is obvious and what is not is a fact that has been under debate since the earliest patent laws were enacted.
+However, the question of what is obvious and what is not is a fact that has been under debate since the earliest patent laws were enacted.
 While patent courts generally agree that the invention must not be obvious to a person of ordinary skill in the art, they do not have a consensus on what qualifies as “ordinary” or “unique.”
 While advanced academic degrees and years of experience are factors in determining whether a certain invention is patentable, they do not establish that person to be “ordinary.”

 The current standard for determining whether an invention is obvious is called the POSITA test.
 In this test, the inventor must demonstrate that the new invention is more than a “logical increment” over an existing invention.
 In order to determine if a product or process is obvious, the USPTO considers the POSITA standard (a typical scientist or engineer who has expertise in the subject area of the invention).
 For example, a non-obvious invention may be as simple as substituting a known element in a prior art system.

 If a product or invention is not obvious, the non-obviousness requirement can be applied if the inventor is unable to demonstrate that the product or process does not meet the requisite distance from the prior art.
-In the past, the POS requirement has weakened the requirement for non-obviousness, but the new standard in KSR v.
-Teleflex clarified this standard.

 To obtain a patent for an invention, you must prove its utility.
 This requirement comes from 35 U.S.C.
 SS101, which requires that an invention be useful for a specific purpose.
 Your invention can’t just be a new way to fix a leaky faucet, for example.
 It must actually solve a problem in the present day.
 This doesn’t mean that it needs to be better than an existing product – it just needs to solve a current problem.

 There are exceptions to the utility requirement.
 Some products are inoperable and do not work at all.
 In such cases, you can meet the utility requirement by describing the product in detail and explaining its function and use.
 For instance, a perpetual motion machine would not meet the utility requirement.
-Other patents, such as those published under section 152(b), may not meet the utility requirement if they are named to another inventor.
-A patent that names a second inventor must have been filed before the effective filing date to meet the utility requirement.

 To register a utility model, you must meet the formal requirements for a patent application and satisfy the basic requirements.
 Once your utility model is registered, you have the right to commercially work on the model.
 You may also seek an injunction or compensation for damages and unfair profits if others infringe on your rights.
 A utility model can also be registered without undergoing substantive examination.
 So, if you believe your invention is unique, be sure to file a utility model application.